-- Devices are to be used for academic purposes. - Students must sign and abide by all appropriate usage agreements. - Teachers who feel the use of the device is distracting the student or other students in the class may require the student to put the device away or confiscate it. - Student devices should be brought to school fully charged.
+Devices are to be used for academic purposes.

+Students must sign and abide by all appropriate usage agreements.

+Teachers who feel the use of the device is distracting the student or other students in the class may require the student to put the device away or confiscate it.